kkomelin/create-fhenix-dapp/README.md

 - 🧱 [**Components**](https://docs.scaffoldeth.io/components/): Collection of common web3 components to quickly build your frontend.
 - 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
 - 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum/Fhenix network.
+- **Fhenix tools**: fhenix-hardhat-docker, fhenix-hardhat-plugin and fhenixjs for a quick start with Fhenix.

 ![Frontpage](https://repository-images.githubusercontent.com/779264860/2d138d41-f588-4bf3-8d7b-50ac1b3af382)